MX055/warframe-damage-calculator/README.md

 - `melee_duplicate`
 - `melee_doughty`

+`elements` is preserved by the resolver but is not read directly by the weapon calculator.
+Use individual damage-type fields or `damage` to modify the damage distribution.

-`melee_doughty` calculates and exposes `weapon.stats.average.melee_doughty_bonus`, but that bonus is not yet applied to DPH or DPS.
+`melee_doughty` exposes `weapon.stats.average.melee_doughty_bonus`; that bonus is
+not yet applied to DPH or DPS.

-Upgrades do not currently add forced procs directly; forced procs come from the weapon's `forced_procs` and `explosion_forced_procs` input fields.

 ---

 ## Calculation Scope and Assumptions

-The library computes expected values rather than simulating individual attacks.
+The library computes long-run expected values rather than simulating individual shots, projectiles, or animation frames.
-Results represent a long-run statistical average and may not match any one shot in game.

-### Damage, critical hits, and DoT
+### Damage, critical hits, status, and DoT

-- Elemental combination order follows the order in which elemental upgrade entries are aggregated.
+- Elemental combination follows the order in which elemental upgrade effects are aggregated.
-- DoT values represent the expected total damage of the modeled proc duration, using multipliers of `2.1` for Slash and `3.0` for Heat, Toxin, Electricity, and Gas.
+- DoT values represent expected total proc damage using a multiplier of `2.1` for Slash and `3.0` for Heat, Toxin, Electricity, and Gas.
-- Faction damage is applied twice to DoT calculations.
-- Radial explosion damage is added once per attack.
-It does not receive multishot, weakpoint damage, or multiplicative base damage in the current model.
-- Native status chance is treated per projectile; expected procs per attack are `status_chance * multishot`.
+- Native status chance is treated per projectile.
 - Forced proc counts are added independently of ordinary status weighting.
-- If Hunter Munitions and Internal Bleeding produce Slash on the same attack, the overlap is removed once, leaving the higher of the two proc damages.
+- Faction damage is applied twice to modeled DoT.
+- Related ranged attacks are included automatically when the selected attack lists them as children.
+- Falloff, punch through, and several other database fields are currently metadata only.

+### Condition Overload

+- Condition Overload counts unique damage types plus positive forced-proc types on the attack.
+- The effect may be capped by the upgrade's structured `max_stacks` value.
+- Each attack may scale the bonus with `co_factor`.
+- `co_effect="adds"` adds the bonus to additive base damage.
+- `co_effect="multiplies"` adds the bonus to multiplicative base damage.
+- Child attacks resolve their own Condition Overload factor and effect.

 ### Primary mechanics

 - Hunter Munitions is modeled as an expected Slash proc chance on critical hits.
 - Internal Bleeding doubles its modeled chance below `2.5` effective fire rate.
-- Primed Chamber is averaged as one boosted attack per magazine and also affects the modeled DoT produced by that attack.
+- Primed Chamber is averaged across the magazine and also affects modeled DoT from the boosted attack.
-- `vigilante_bonus` is applied as an expected critical-chance tier bonus, capped at `0.30`.
+- Vigilante bonus is represented as an expected critical-tier bonus capped at `0.30`.

 ### Secondary mechanics

 - Secondary Encumber is modeled as triggering at most once per attack.
 - Its chance accounts for status chance and multishot.
-- Its expected DoT scales with total damage, critical damage, status damage, and faction damage.
-- It can contribute an Impact proc to Internal Bleeding/Hemorrhage.
+- It contributes expected DoT and may add an Impact source for Internal Bleeding or Hemorrhage.
-- Secondary Enervate uses an expected-value state calculation and exposes its average normal-hit and weakpoint bonuses separately.
+- Secondary Enervate uses an expected-state calculation and exposes separate normal-hit and weakpoint bonuses.

 ### Fire cycle

-- Positive additive fire rate reduces burst delay; negative additive fire rate does not increase it.
-- Charge time scales with fire rate.
+- Charge time and burst timing are included in average fire rate.
 - `fire_rate_lock` ignores additive and multiplicative fire-rate upgrades.
-- `multishot_lock` ignores modded multishot while preserving native multishot.
+- `multishot_lock` preserves native multishot but ignores upgrade multishot.
-- Beam weapons use a baseline ammo cost of `0.5` per modeled shot/tick and apply their beam multishot behavior to DoT.
+- Beam weapons apply beam-specific ammo-efficiency and DoT multishot behavior.
-- Battery recharge time is `magazine_capacity / recharge_rate` and is added to
+- Battery recharge time is based on magazine capacity and recharge rate.
-  the regular reload-time component.
-Reload-speed modifiers do not change the recharge rate itself.
 - Magazine capacity uses Warframe-style true rounding and never falls below one.
-- Effective fire rate is a closed-form average over charge time, burst delay, firing time, ammo efficiency, magazine capacity, and reload/recharge time.
-  It is not a frame-by-frame simulation.
+- Average fire rate is a closed-form fire-cycle calculation, not a frame-by-frame simulation.

 ### Melee

-Melee DPS is calculated as expected damage per light attack multiplied by `attack_speed`.
-Stance animations, combo timing, follow-through, range, and multi-hit attack sequences are not modeled, so melee DPS should be treated as a relative comparison rather than literal in-game DPS.
+Melee DPS is calculated as expected damage per selected attack multiplied by its attack speed.
+Stance animation timing, combo counters, follow-through, range, and multi-hit stance sequences are not modeled, so melee DPS is best treated as a relative comparison.

-Melee Duplicate is represented by an expected extra-hit multiplier around the 100% critical-chance region.
-Melee Doughty currently exposes only its calculated bonus and does not modify damage outputs.
+---

+## Current Limitations

+The calculator does not currently model:

+- Enemy armor, shields, health types, resistances, or damage attenuation
+- Time-to-kill
+- Most non-DoT status effects
+- Projectile travel time or falloff application
+- Headshot eligibility or enemy-specific weakpoint rules
+- Melee stance animation timing and combo progression
+- Heavy-attack wind-up, slam timing, and multi-hit sequences as complete gameplay cycles
+- Frame abilities and weapon-specific scripted mechanics unless represented by upgrade stats
+- Loadout legality, duplicate slots, Exilus restrictions, or incompatibility enforcement

+Compatibility and incompatibility fields are metadata.
+Applications using the library must enforce legal loadouts themselves.

 ---